Ipswich School: History

 The oldest record that may refer to the school in Ipswich goes back to 1399, in a legal dispute over unpaid fees.
 The first recorded mention of a grammar school in Ipswich is 1416.
-The school was most likely set up by the Merchant Guild of Ipswich, which became the Guild of Corpus Christi.
+The school was most likely set up by the Gild Merchant of Ipswich, which became the Guild of Corpus Christi.
 The sons of the ruling burgesses were educated for a fee, and the sons of nobility and gentry could attend at higher fees.

 From 1483 the school moved to a house bequeathed by ex-pupil Richard Felaw, a merchant and politician.
 His will also provided rental income for the school and stated that, for Ipswich children, only those parents with income over a certain amount should pay fees.

-Cardinal's College of Mary in Ipswich
+Cardinal's College of St. Mary in Ipswich

-In 1528, building work began on an ambitious project for a 'college' school in Ipswich to rival the likes of Eton College.
-Thomas Wolsey, Cardinal Archbishop of York and Lord Chancellor of England, funded his 'College of St Mary' by suppressing' local religious houses such as Rumburgh Priory and Bayham Old Abbey in Kent, despite a local Kentish riot delaying suppression.
-Ipswich school was incorporated into the college.
-Wolsey, who was from Ipswich and may have attended Ipswich school, intended the new institution to be a feeder to his recently built 'Cardinal's College' of Oxford University, which is now known as Christ Church.
+In 1528, building work began on an ambitious project for a college in Ipswich.
+This college, formally Cardinal's College of St. Mary in Ipswich, was inspired by the earlier dual foundations by William of Wykeham and Henry VI.
+Thomas Wolsey, Cardinal Archbishop of York and Lord Chancellor of England, funded the college by suppressing' local religious houses such as Rumburgh Priory in East Suffolk and Bayham Old Abbey in Kent, despite a local Kentish riot delaying suppression.
+The existing grammar school was incorporated into the College.
+Wolsey, who was from Ipswich and may have attended the Ipswich grammar school, intended Cardinal College to be a feeder for Cardinal College, Oxford.
 However, Wolsey fell out of favour with King Henry VIII and the college in Ipswich was demolished in 1530 while still half-built.
+Only the water gate, kept in a vulnerable position, remains.
+The assets were misappropriated by Henry, and used for the construction of palaces including the Palace of Whitehall.

-The school pupils returned to Felaw's house.
+The pupils intended for Cardinal College returned to Felaw's house.

-The play Henry VIII by William Shakespeare mentions the two colleges during a recounting of the life of Cardinal Wolsey; it was the college of Oxford University that outlasted him and became widely known:
+The play Henry VIII by William Shakespeare mentions both foundations during a recounting of the life of Cardinal Wolsey; it was the college of the University of Oxford that outlasted him and became widely known: